 Lesson: Don’t believe you have compliance training and policy tracking.
 Make it happen.
 Is it enough?
 Will it protect your company, your employees and your customers?

 Workplace Discrimination and Sexual Harassment

 Here is my second morsel for the week.
 This article is by Small Business Chron and it highlighted the most common workplace lawsuits.
+I like how it all correlates to my previous articles on lawsuit, some of which also were about marriage (to indict which, I had to take some help from a divorce lawyer johnson county).
 Rounding out the top two once again is workplace discrimination and sexual harassment.
 The article states a fundamental truth: “Whether the employer’s actions are intentional or unintentional, many workers file lawsuits seeking compensation or remedy to the situation.”
 There you have it.
 I will circle right back to my first morsel on the list today.
 Do nothing and you are risking everything for your company.
 Do everything you can and even though there is still a risk you can minimize the damage.
 It’s kind of like playing full contact sports.
 If you wear nothing protective while playing you can certainly fill in the blanks on the outcome that will happen to your body.
 Do everything you can and wear all the required protective equipment and you may come out of any given game with only a bruise or a scratch.
 Point taken?

 As a company we are on numerous calls everyday.
 We ask a standard question to new folks reaching out to us: What do you have in place to prevent discrimination and harassment.
 Over 90% have nothing.
 We are happy to continue to help be part of the overall awareness cause.
 Our people need training.
 They need policies.
 The government needs proof.
 It needs documentation.
 Train your people.
 Remind your people.
 Empower your people to help make your workplace environment a safe one.

 Reach out to us for all of your compliance training and policy tracking needs